sigsum/sigsum-go/doc/tools.md

 ## Submitting a request

-To submit one or more the leaf requests, specify a Sigsum policy file using the `-p` option.
+To submit one or more leaf requests, specify a Sigsum policy file using the `-p` option.

 If the `-k` option and a signing key was provided, the leaf(s) to be submitted are the newly created ones.
-If no `-k` option was provided, each input should instead be a the body of an add-leaf request, which is parsed and verified.
+If no `-k` option was provided, each input should instead be the body of an add-leaf request, which is parsed and verified.
 Separating signing and submission is useful if the machine with access to the signing key is not directly connected to the Internet.